-The beach is also a great spot for swimming, sunbathing, and picnicking.
+The beach is also great for swimming, sunbathing, and picnicking.
 Visitors can also enjoy fishing, volleyball, and basketball.
 It’s simply the perfect place to enjoy the breathtaking views of Lake Michigan.

-On the southern end of the beach, visitors can also use non-motorized water vehicles.
+Visitors can also use non-motorized water vehicles on the beach’s southern end.
 That includes canoes, kayaks, and paddleboards.
-Although it can be busy in the summer, it’s still often less crowded than North Avenue.
+Although it can be busy in the summer, it’s often less crowded than North Avenue.
 This is definitely one of the lesser-known things to do in Chicago.

 18. Take in the Chicago Food Truck Scene

 If you’re looking to experience the best of Chicago’s food truck scene, be sure to check out the Chicago Food Truck Fest.
 Held annually in June, the fest features some of the city’s best food trucks, as well as live music and entertainment.
-It’s the perfect way to sample the best of what Chicago has to offer.
+It’s the perfect way to sample the best of what Chicago offers.

 19. The Amazing Concerts at Hyde Park